gillibrand/launchbar-pinboard/README.md

 # Pinboard for LaunchBar

-A suite of custom actions for LaunchBar 6 (beta) that provide access to Pinboard bookmarks.
+A suite of custom actions for [LaunchBar 6 (beta)](http://blog.obdev.at/post/announcing-launchbar-6-beta/) that provide access to Pinboard bookmarks.

 ![Pinboard actions in LaunchBar](Pinboard-Actions.png)

+# Installation

+[Download the ZIP](https://github.com/gillibrand/launchbar-pinboard/archive/master.zip) and unzip.
+Each action is a `.lbaction` that you can double-click to install.
+Only the `Pinboard Log In` action is required.

 # Actions